-Get the most out of every respondent
+Get the most out of every type of participant

 When you conduct usability tests, the most important thing is: the respondent!
 When you do regular interviews, you have probably noticed that you talk easier with some respondents than with others.
 We have put together the most common types of respondents for you, with a number of tips.
 So you will get the best out of each respondent.